ThisWayne/SimpleYoutubePlayer/README.md

 I'm learning to play drums.
 When learning a new song, I usually play along with the song on YouTube Mobile App.
 But the original speed of the song might be too fast to follow.
 I need to slow down the song to the speed which I'm able to play along with, practice and gradually speed up a bit again and again, until I can play along with the song in the original speed.

 If you need to control the YouTube video, hope this helps you as well.

+## To Do

+* url with parameter for time code
+* url with parameter for video url
+* share button